Predicting memorization within Large Language Models fine-tuned for classification

-The following theorem validates this intuition.
-We consider a binary classification setting with balanced classes and some outliers.
-With probability $1 - \varepsilon$, the point is not an outlier, and the hidden representation $X$ follows a Gaussian distribution (eq. \ref{eq:thm1_hyp1}).
+It has been demonstrated that outliers and hard-to-classify points are likely to be memorized \citep{feldman_does_2020, feldman_what_2020}.
+Here, we show in a simplified setting that the expected value of the PSMI of such points is null, while it is positive for non-outliers.
+This justifies the use of $\hmu = \PSMI$ with $\htau = 0$ as default parameters for practitioners in Table \ref{tab:hpar_values}.
+We consider a balanced binary classification with outliers.
+With probability $1 - \varepsilon$, the point is not an outlier, and the hidden representation $X$ follows a Gaussian distribution (Eq. \ref{eq:thm1_hyp1}).
 This Gaussian behavior is a classical hypothesis derived from the central limit theorem applied to deep neural networks \citep{matthews_gaussian_2018}.
-Conversely, with probability $\varepsilon$, the point is an outlier: $X$ does not necessarily follow the Gaussian distributions, and $Y$ is sampled uniformly at random (eq. \ref{eq:thm1_hyp2}).
-We prove that on average PSMI is positive for non-outliers (eq. \ref{eq:thm1_ccl1}), and negative for outliers (eq. \ref{eq:thm1_ccl2}).
-See proof in appendix \ref{app:proof_theorem_1}.
+Conversely, with probability $\varepsilon$, the point is an outlier, and $Y$ is sampled at random (Eq. \ref{eq:thm1_hyp2}).
+We prove that on average PSMI is positive for non-outliers (Eq. \ref{eq:thm1_ccl1}), and zero for outliers (Eq.~\ref{eq:thm1_ccl2}).

 \newcounter{savedequationbeforethm1} {\value{equation}} \newcounter{savedtheorembeforethm1} {\value{theorem}} \begin{theorem} Let $(X, Y) \in \RR^d \times \{0, 1\}$ be random variables.
 We assume that $p(Y = 0) = p(Y = 1) = 0.5$ and that $X$ is a continuous random variable.
 We also assume that there exist $\mu_0, \mu_1 \in \RR^d$ with $\mu_0 \neq \mu_1$, and $\Sigma_0, \Sigma_1 \in \RR^{d\times d}$, and a Bernoulli variable $\Delta \sim \mathcal{B}(\varepsilon)$ with $\varepsilon \in ]0, 1[$ such that: